 Requirements for the integration of Datadog in Checkmk

 You can integrate data from Datadog in any edition of Checkmk, but it is important that you use at least Checkmk version 2.1.
-As an example, I use the Checkmk Free Edition version 2.1 in the following tutorial.
+As an example, I use the Checkmk Enterprise Edition version 2.1 in the following tutorial.
 You can download it here.

 Also, since Datadog is only available as a cloud solution, your Checkmk instance must have Internet access to retrieve the Datadog API.
 You can use an HTTP proxy server for this connection.